I3S-ESSnet/Documents/wp3/deliveries/d3-3-1_lessons_learned.md

 -	Sharing code (infrastructure as code, services and applications)
 -	Replicated (vs shared)

+??
+Something about the work package, "guestimates".
+Is this useful?
+We do not have official numbers to support this, it is based on a guesswork.
+Implementing blueprint (and collaboration with developers in WP1) 35%, Blueprint (and collaboration with WP2) 25%, administrative tasks and consortium meetings 10%, hackathons (physical meetings) 30%.

 Next steps
 - sharing - ESS Expert group on sharing
 - CSPA Service catalogue